hwoodiwiss/ArgumentativeFilters/README.md

 If that sounds a bit labour intensive, that's because it is.
 That's where Argumentative Filters come in.

 With Argumentative Filters, a filter can be created as a static method that takes an `EndpointFilterInvocationContext` and an `EndpointFilterDelegate` as required parameters.
-Other kinds of parameters are also supported and documented [below](#supported-parameters--modifiers).
+Other kinds of parameters are also supported, documentation for these can be found [here](/docs/parameter-modifiers.md).

-## Roadmap/Wishlist

-- [ ] Work in non-trivial cases :sweat_smile:
-- [ ] Have tests
-- [ ] Support nested classes
-- [ ] Provide usage analyzers
-- [ ] Allow specifying preferred scope for injected services (Can exclude scoped services and resolve services from `EndpointFilterFactoryContext.ApplcationServices`)
-- [ ] Provide some way to define fallback behaviour if filter arguments cannot be matched

 ## Usage